 "Amniocentesis is considered the gold standard for prenatal genetic testing," Greiner said.

-How it's done: A long, thin needle is inserted into the mother's abdomento extract a sample of the amniotic fluid surrounding the fetus.
-The procedure is usually done between the 15th and 20th week of pregnancy, and the amniotic fluid contains cells from the fetus with genetic information about the unborn child.
+How it's done: A long, thin needle is inserted into the mother's abdomen to obtain a sample of the amniotic fluid surrounding the fetus.
+The procedure is usually done between the 15th and 20th weeks of pregnancy, and the amniotic fluid contains cells from the fetus with genetic information about the unborn child.